One of the best-known things about Mackinac Island is that it’s a car-free destination and has been that way for 125 years!

 Yes!
 Because there are no delivery trucks on Mackinac Island, all packages are delivered by the Mackinac Island Service Company on horse-drawn drays.
 Mackinac Island Service Company employees also collect all mail at the ferry docks or at the Mackinac Island Airport, then bring it to Mackinac Island’s cute little post office.
 There is no door-to-door mail delivery on Mackinac Island, just P.O. boxes at the post office.

-Where do the horses on Mackinac Island go in the winter?
+Where do Mackinac Island horses go in the winter?

 Horses from Mackinac Island Carriage Tours spend the winter at Carriage Tours Farms in Pickford, Mich. near the eastern edge of Michigan’s Upper Peninsula.
 Some horses begin leaving Mackinac Island as early as mid-August, with others joining them gradually over the final two months of the travel season.
 The horses return to Mackinac Island shortly before the new season starts, usually in late March.